Udea and Her Seven Brothers: Estonia

-In the Estonian Catalogue, the type is known as Ee 451A, Üheksa velje sõsar ("The Sister of Nine Brothers").
+In the Estonian Folktale Catalogue, the type is known as Ee 451A, Üheksa velje sõsar ("The Sister of Nine Brothers"), withdrawn from the international index.
 In this type, after the girl is born, a devil mixes the signal to confuse the brothers and accelerate their departure.
 Years later, when their sister is on her way to her brothers, the devil's daughter replaces her with a magical disguise and forces the sister as her brothers' cowherd.
 When the girl sings her misfortune, the deception is revealed.
+In this vein, Estonian scholars indicate that the Estonian type is especially collected in Setomaa.